Understanding Hypnotherapy

 Even long-standing fears can change.
 When a fear has been reinforced over time, the neural pathways become strong — like well-worn tracks in the brain.
 But hypnotherapy works at the subconscious level, where those patterns live.

-Through desensitization and positive imagery, it becomes possible to loosen those old associations and replace them with calmer, more empowering ones.
+Through desensitization and positive imagery, it becomes possible to loosen those old associations and replace them with however you want to feel instead of the fear.

 So yes, it may take a little longer depending on how deeply the fear is rooted — but change is absolutely possible.
 And because hypnotherapy works directly with the subconscious (where the fear lives), many people find progress comes more efficiently than with conscious-only approaches.